asntech/biasaway/docs/webapp.rst

 K-mer shuffling within a sliding window
 =======================================

 This module should be run when the user aims at preserving the local k-mer nucleotide frequencies of input sequences.
-This approach is based on a sliding window to consider sub-regions of distinct nucleotide composition within the input sequences, which could be derived from evolutionary changes such as insertion of repetitive sequences, local rearrangements, or biochemical missteps (see module 4 as well).
-The model generates a background sequence by shuffling the nucleotides within a sliding window W (default 100bp) with a step S (default 50bp) to conserve the local k-mer nucleotide composition for each sequence in the target sequences.

 .. figure:: img/module_w.png
    :alt: BiasAway - K-mer shuffling within a sliding window